-Minnesota Children and Youth with Special Health Needs (CYSHN) is a public program which seeks to improve the quality of life for children with special health needs and their families.
+Minnesota Children and Youth with Special Health Needs (CYSHN) is a public program that seeks to improve the quality of life for children with special health needs and their families.

 Christopher and Dana Reeve Paralysis Resource Center

-The Christopher and Dana Reeve Paralysis Resource Center (PRC), a program of the Christopher Reeve Paralysis Foundation (CRPF), was created in 2002 to provide a comprehensive, national source of information for people living with paralysis and their caregivers to promote health, foster involvement in the community, and improve quality of life.
+The Christopher and Dana Reeve Paralysis Resource Center was created in 2002.
+It provides a comprehensive, national source of information for people living with paralysis and their caregivers.
+The Center promotes health, fosters involvement in the community, and improves the quality of life for people with paralysis.

 Chronic Fatigue Syndrome Association of Minnesota

-Nonprofit organization working to improve the quality of life for persons affected by Chronic Fatigue Syndrome and Fibromyalgia by promoting public awareness, providing support services and funding medical research.
+The Association is a nonprofit organization working to improve the quality of life for persons affected by Chronic Fatigue Syndrome and Fibromyalgia by promoting public awareness, providing support services, and funding medical research.